-A Delicious and Nutritive Chocolate Spread That You Can Make in 10 Minutes
+A Delicious and Nutritious Chocolate Spread That You Can Make in 10 Minutes

 Chocolate spread on bagel

-A Delicious and Nutritive Chocolate Spread that You Can Make in 10 Minutes
+A Delicious and Nutritious Chocolate Spread that You Can Make in 10 Minutes

 I don't usually write recipes.
 Today, however, I felt a marching-penguin determination to release this chocolate spread recipe out to the World, as if the very survival of our species depended on it.
 Because, in times when sugar is king, most, if not all, of the super-market available spreads start their ingredients list with sugar.
 We are so addicted to the ubiquitous sweetener that we give for granted that there, at the top of the list, resides its royal place.
 But it does not.
 Really.